fiee/generic_django_project/README.rst

 ------

 * Copy ``generic_django_project``
 * Rename "django_project" (this would be the project root as created by ``django-admin.py startproject``)
 * Replace all occurrences of lowercase "project_name" with your project name.
   This is also the webserver and database server username!
   The "project_name" directory is the one that would be created by ``manage.py startapp``.
-* Check the settings in fabfile.py_, gunicorn-settings.py_, settings/base.py_, settings/local.py_ and supervisor.ini_ or service-run.sh_
+* Check the settings in server-setup and django_project/settings: fabfile.py_, gunicorn-settings.py_,  supervisor.conf_,
+  settings/base.py_, settings/local.py_ etc.
-* Adapt LICENSE_ to your needs.
+* Adapt LICENSE_ to your needs if you might publish your project.
   The 2-clause BSD license is just a suggestion.
-* Set up an email account for your project’s error messages and configure it in settings/base.py_
+* Set up an email account for your project’s error messages and configure it in settings/base.py_ and .env
 * ``git init``, always commit all changes
 * ``manage migrate`` (initialize migrations)
 * ``fab webserver setup`` (once)
 * ``fab webserver deploy`` (publish new release - always last committed version!)

 Following 12-factor_ design, we now set our passwords and other secret settings as environment variables to avoid to have them in version control.
 I suggest to go the *dotenv* route:

 Put your settings into a ``.env`` file in the ``django_project`` directory, to use with django-dotenv-rw_.
 Don’t forget to tell git to ignore .env files!

       DJANGO_SETTINGS_MODULE=settings
       DATABASE_PASSWORD=secret123